§ 05 · Read

 • Rust, Python, or any language toolchain installed locally.

 • A real plant network.
-The witness can replay PCAP files for testing.
+The data source can replay a sample capture for testing.

 Step 1 — Get the code